ProfessionalWiki/chameleon/README.md

 Chameleon is a highly customizable [MediaWiki][mw] skin that uses the [Bootstrap][twbs] framework.

-It currently provides five different layouts to chose from.
+It currently provides five different layouts to choose from.
 The standard layout features a horizontal navigation menu with dropdowns at the top and a horizontal menu with dropups for the language links at the bottom.
-Each layout is defined in an XML file and as such easily adaptable to your needs.
+You can easily customize each layout via its XML file.
 <br/>
 <br/>
 <br/>